Know Your Enemy (Manic Street Preachers album): Reception

 Know Your Enemy received generally mixed reviews from critics.
 At Metacritic the album has a score of 57, which indicates "mixed or average reviews".

+Stephen Thomas Erlewine of Allmusic said in two and a half stars review that "it was time to strike back with a harsh, political record" after the more "lush arena rock" of their previous albums Everything Must Go (1996) and This Is My Truth Tell Me Yours (1998) "The block-type cover art reveals that at a glance, and so does the ferocious opener, "Found That Soul," both suggesting their dark high watermark, The Holy Bible." observing "This is the album where the Manics tie all their disparate strands together, up the political ante, try new things, all in an attempt to prove they're still vital.
+When it works, this can be pretty invigorating, but when it doesn't, it's utterly maddening." concluding that the length and inconsistent quality damaged "a record that rocks harder, sounds better, than anything since Richey James disappeared -- but lacks the sense of craft that made Everything Must Go a minor masterpiece."

 Robert Christgau gave the album a two-star honorable mention, calling it "punk propaganda poppified" and citing "Ocean Spray" and "Let Robeson Sing" as highlights.

 Victoria Segal from the NME gave a positive review to the album and wrote: "Know Your Enemy sees them scrabbling for some of that early freedom, catapulting themselves back to a time when their minds could only just keep pace with their lipsticked mouths and they had all the establishment credentials of a red light district.
 It's a dangerous mission, returning to the scene of your earliest triumphs is a textbook example of the fool's errand."

 Pitchfork Media described the album as "provocative, well-done, but not quite focused enough to take the listener anywhere in particular."

 Mojo called the album "such a sprawling, unwieldy beast that the instrumental hooks take time to emerge".

 A negative review came from Rolling Stone, which wrote: "Nowhere amidst all the confusion is there even a worthwhile tune to be salvaged", calling it "hideously dull".

 Track listing

-2022 Remastered Edition

-On 9 September 2022, Manic Street Preachers released an expanded and remastered version of Know Your Enemy.
-While putting together the reissue, Nicky Wire proposed recreating the reissue as the two-part album that the band originally envisioned, with James Dean Bradfield agreeing to the idea on the condition that he was allowed to remix it with Dave Eringa.